If I asked you how many times the average American chews a bite before swallowing, what do you think it would be?

 The irony of all this is, the slower we eat, the FASTER we actually metabolize our food!
 The more your food gets broken down in your mouth, the less work your gut has to do.

 When we eat slowly, our breath slows down as well, signaling our brain that we are not under stress and therefore not under attack, but rather in "rest and digest" mode.

-When we eat slower we have more time to CHEW our food, and the longer time your food sits in your mouth, the more enzymes you produce and ignite to digest that food.
-This is because, digestion begins in the mouth.
+If we eat slower we have more time to CHEW our food.
+The longer your food sits in your mouth, the more enzymes you produce and ignite to digest that food.
+This is because digestion begins in the mouth.